ciscoheat/haxedci/README.md

 [Haxe](http://haxe.org) is a nice multiplatform language which in its third release (May 2013), enables a complete DCI implementation.
 If you don't know what DCI is, go to [fulloo.info](http://fulloo.info) for documentation, details, overview and more.

 ## Short introduction
 DCI stands for Data, Context, Interaction.
-One of the key aspects of DCI is to separate what a system *is* (form, class properties) from what it *does* (function, methods).
-Form and function has very different rates of change so they should be separated, not as it currently is, put in classes together.
+One of the key aspects of DCI is to separate what a system *is* (data) from what it *does* (function).
+Data and function has very different rates of change so they should be separated, not as it currently is, put in classes together.

 ## Download and Install
 Install via [haxelib](http://haxe.org/doc/haxelib/using_haxelib):